jorenvanhee/jorenvanhee.github.io/_posts/2018-10-28-add-users-to-craft-with-content-migrations.md

 }
 {% endhighlight %}

+Execute the migration by running `./craft migrate/up`.
 The users can now login with their email address as password.
 But only in a local environment.
 They are forced to set a new password in production or development.